saifeemustafaq/mentorship/cohort_2/nachiketshinde2001@outlook.com/Nachiket_Shinde_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 - Attend the webinar of AWS by FLY HIGH CONSULTING
 - Get a batch of IBM Python program with Data science

+## 29 June

+- Today i attend the webinar of Bootcamp with Cloud Services by amzaon In that they give a prical knowledge about virtual machine with linux